LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/Tutorial/Week2-GENERICS.md

     }
 }
 ```

+3.
-## 3. What is a raw type?
+    **What is a raw type?
 Why is a raw type unsafe?
 Why is the raw type allowed in Java?

 In Java, a raw type is a generic type that is used without specifying its type parameter(s).

 For example, consider the following generic class: